-diag

-meaning
+diag meaning

 0 no error.
 The field id is the number given by the market to the order,

 -1 qua_prov and qua_requ must be different

 -3 Incorrect order type

-A quote submission produces a movement where the json field describes the best path of the market require-ring and providing the qualities specified.
-It's fields qtt_prov and qtt_requ gives the quantities of this path, and the field paths gives the details of this path.
+A quote submission produces a movement where the json field describes the best cycles of the market require-ring and providing the qualities specified.
+This json string is described in the paragraph 6.1.2.3.